programmerhat/Chrome-sponsored-ad-blocker-for-facebook/README.md

 2. Go to this link to install the [free Facebook Ad Blocker, for Sponsored ads (videos and images)](https://chrome.google.com/webstore/detail/video-ad-blocker-for-face/cfelggdancjlfmekcfekjemffindioac)

 3. Go to facebook.com and everything should be working.
+All the sponsored ads and right-hand sidebar ad should be disappeared.